 You might have noticed that when you access the Options page of Firefox, there is a notice that shows Your browser is being managed by your organization.
-Similarly, when you open Settings and more menu or Settings page of Microsoft Edge, a message This setting is managed by your organization is visible for different options.
-This happens because some policy or setting is enabled on your browsers.
+This happens because some policy or setting is enabled on your Mozilla Firefox browser.

 If you are a part of some organization, then your administrator can apply various settings/policies which is OK.
 However, when you are not a part of any organization and see such a message on your personal computer, it might irritate you.
 But there is nothing to worry about.
-Thankfully, there is a built-in feature in Windows 10 that can help you get rid of this message for Firefox as well as Edge browser.
+Thankfully, there is a built-in feature in Windows 11/10 that can help you get rid of this message for the Firefox browser.

 Let’s check how to do this for both browsers separately.